-Despite replacing a first-round pick at quarterback, Nussmeier's offense at Washington had a very successful campaign in 2011 and the unit improved statistically in each of his three seasons.
+Despite replacing a first-round pick at quarterback, Nussmeier's 2011 offense at Washington had a very successful campaign in 2011 and the unit improved statistically in each of his three seasons.
 Washington's offense scored 57 touchdowns and 434 points in 2011, the second-highest totals in school history (behind only the 1991 national championship team).
 The 2011 season marks for passing yards (3,322) and total offense (5,328) also were second in the UW record book.
-Nussmeier helped guide sophomore quarterback Keith Price to one of the top individual seasons at Washington, as the first-year starter broke records for passing touchdowns (33), completion percentage (.669) and passing efficiency (161.9).
+Nussmeier helped guide sophomore quarterback Keith Price to one of the top individual seasons at Washington.
+As the first-year starter, Price broke records for passing touchdowns (33), completion percentage (.669) and passing efficiency (161.9).
 That efficiency rating was seventh nationally and second in the Pac-12 behind only Andrew Luck of Stanford.
 The Huskies scored 30 or more points in nine of 13 games and also featured an outstanding ground game led by Chris Polk, who ranked 16th nationally with an average of 114.5 rushing yards per game.

 In his first season at Washington, Nussmeier's offense made tremendous strides over the previous season.
 The Huskies scored 26.1 points per game, nearly doubling their average from the previous year while total offense was up more than 110 yards per game over the 2008 average.
 Nussmeier also spent his first season coaching Locker, who had one of the most productive seasons in Huskies history.
 Locker passed for 2,800 yards, the third-highest total in school history, while the offense boasted a 1,000-yard rusher in Polk.

 Nussmeier came to the UW after one season as the offensive coordinator at Fresno State.
 He joined the Fresno State staff after spending two seasons as the quarterbacks coach for the St. Louis Rams on the staff of head coach Scott Linehan.
-Nussmeier coached Marc Bulger, who was named to his second Pro Bowl in 2006, finishing with 4,301 passing yards, 24 touchdowns and only eight interceptions.
+Nussmeier coached Marc Bulger, who was named to his second Pro Bowl in 2006, finishing with 4,301 passing yards, 24 touchdowns and only eight picks.

 Before his time with the Rams, Nussmeier was the quarterbacks coach at Michigan State for three seasons.
 In 2005, MSU quarterback Drew Stanton passed for a school-record 3,415 yards, breaking a record set by another Nussmeier pupil, Jeff Smoker, who threw for 3,395 yards in 2003.
 Smoker also set MSU records for completions (302) and passing touchdowns (21).